Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 i.e., receiver is considered as yet another argument of its function type.

-> Note: this means that, for example, these two types are equivalent
+> Note: this means that, for example, these two types are equivalent w.r.t. type system
 >
 > * `Int.(Int) -> String`
 > * `(Int, Int) -> String`
+>
+> However, these two types are **not** equivalent w.r.t. [overload resolution][Overload resolution], as it distinguishes between functions with and without receiver.

-TODO(Specify cases when these two types are **not** equivalent)
+TODO(Specify other cases when these two types are **not** equivalent)

 Furthermore, all function types $\FunctionN$ are subtypes of a general argument-agnostic type [$\Function$][`kotlin.Function`] for the purpose of unification; this subtyping relation is also used in [overload resolution][Determining function applicability for a specific call].